-Classrooms and faculty offices are located in Darden Hall, the Science Center and Zehmer Hall on the upper level of the campus, and in Smiddy Hall and the Center for the Arts on the lower level.
+Classrooms and faculty offices are located in Darden Hall, the Leonard W. Sandridge, Jr. Science Center and Zehmer Hall on the upper level of the campus, and in Smiddy Hall and the Gilliam Center for the Arts on the lower level.
 One classroom is located in Henson Hall, Culbertson Hall and Commonwealth Hall.
 Most of the College's classrooms include state-of-the-art audiovisual and computer equipment.

 Darden Hall.
-On May 17, 2002, the former Commonwealth Hall was renamed Darden Hall to honor the Colgate W. Darden family, who were instrumental in the founding of the college and continue to be supporters.
+Opened for classes for the start of the Fall 1997 semester, the building was renamed on May 17, 2002, from Commonwealth Hall to the current Darden Hall to honor the Colgate W. Darden family who were instrumental in the founding of the college and continue to be supporters.
 The 35,000 square foot facility houses computer and mathematics laboratories, classrooms, the Technical Assistance Center and faculty offices.
 The Departments of Education, Mathematics and Computer Science, and Nursing maintain offices in the building.

 Gilliam Center for the Arts.
-The former Drama Building saw a renovation to the existing building and a 30,000 square foot addition.
+The former Drama Building saw a renovation and 30,000 square foot addition in 2008.
 The Center houses a black box theatre, art gallery, dance and music rehearsal spaces and art and music studios.